Menu

 P.E days

-Year 3,4 and 6 have PE on Tuesdays and Thursdays.
+Year 3 and 4 have PE on Mondays and Thursdays.

 Give Me Ten - Children are expected to read for at least ten minutes every day and should record this in their reading record.
 Children should bring their reading record to school every day.
 We hope to see lots of children becoming Reading Champions this year!